Verge Logo

 What To Ask When Evaluating a Drone Show System

-All players in the drone show industry must adopt best practices to maximize and prioritize safety.
+All players in the industry must adopt best practices to maximize safety.
+Use these questions to evaluate any provider.

-• How many long-range emergency communication links are used?
-Are they dual- or single-band?
+How many long-range communication links are used?
 Is WiFi the primary link?

 The Essential Guide to Drone Show Safety